Nehemiah 6

 Sanballat and his allies attempt to lure Nehemiah away, intimidate him through threats, and trap him with false prophecy, but he refuses distraction and entrusts vindication to God.

-1 Now when it was reported to Sanballat, Tobiah, and to Geshem the Arabian, and to the rest of our enemies, that I had built the wall, and that there was no breach left in it (though even to that time I had not set up the doors in the gates)
+1 When Sanballat, Tobiah, Geshem the Arab, and the rest of our enemies heard that I had rebuilt the wall and not a gap was left—though to that time I had not yet installed the doors in the gates—

-2 Sanballat and Geshem sent to me, saying, “Come!
-Let’s meet together in the villages in the plain of Ono.”
-But they intended to harm me.
+2 Sanballat and Geshem sent me this message: “Come, let us meet together in one of the villages on the plain of Ono.”
+But they were planning to harm me.

-3 I sent messengers to them, saying, “I am doing a great work, so that I can’t come down.
-Why should the work cease, while I leave it, and come down to you?”
+3 So I sent messengers to them, saying, “I am doing a great work and cannot come down.
+Why should the work stop while I leave it to go down to you?”

 Sanballat accuses Nehemiah of rebellion through an open letter, but Nehemiah denies the lie and prays for strengthened hands.

-9 For they all would have made us afraid, saying, “Their hands will be weakened from the work, that it not be done.”
-But now, strengthen my hands.
+9 For they were all trying to frighten us, saying, “Their hands will be weakened in the work, and it will never be finished.”
+But now, my God, strengthen my hands.

 A hired prophetic voice tries to frighten Nehemiah into unlawful self-protection, but he discerns the trap and refuses to sin.

-10 I went to the house of Shemaiah the son of Delaiah the son of Mehetabel, who was shut in at his home; and he said, “Let us meet together in God’s house, within the temple, and let’s shut the doors of the temple; for they will come to kill you.
-Yes, in the night they will come to kill you.”
+10 Later, I went to the house of Shemaiah son of Delaiah, the son of Mehetabel, who was confined to his house.
+He said: “Let us meet at the house of God inside the temple.
+Let us shut the temple doors because they are coming to kill you—by night they are coming to kill you!”

-11 I said, “Should a man like me flee?
-Who is there that, being such as I, would go into the temple to save his life?
-I will not go in.”
+11 But I replied, “Should a man like me run away?
+Should one like me go into the temple to save his own life?
+I will not go!”

-12 I discerned, and behold, God had not sent him; but he pronounced this prophecy against me.
-Tobiah and Sanballat had hired him.
+12 I realized that God had not sent him, but that he had uttered this prophecy against me because Tobiah and Sanballat had hired him.

 The wall is finished in fifty-two days, and even the enemies recognize that the work has been accomplished with God's help.